SalishSeaCast/docs/index.rst

 ***************************************

 This is a collection of documentation about the Salish Sea MEOPAR project.
 There is a companion collection of :ref:`project tools documentation <SalishSeaToolsDocs>`.
+Project details can be found here: :ref:`About the Project <about>`.

 Contents: